-Note: There will be no notification message advising a change of status.
+Note: Positive Alarm Sequence needs to be configured in the configuration job file before it is sent to the panel.
+There will be no notification message advising a change of status.

 8. To exit without changing the status press Cancel.